 \section{Introduction}

 Electroencephalography (EEG) and magnetoencephalography (MEG) provide noninvasive access to neural dynamics by measuring the electromagnetic fields generated by synchronous post-synaptic currents in populations of neurons, using arrays of sensors positioned outside the brain \cite{Mosher1999,Michel2009}.
-Solving the associated inverse problem — inferring the location and dynamics of the underlying neural generators from sensor-level recordings — is therefore central to both scientific and medical applications \cite{Baillet2001}.
+Solving the associated inverse problem, i.e., inferring the location and dynamics of the underlying neural generators from sensor-level recordings, is therefore central to both scientific and medical applications \cite{Baillet2001}.
 Between the two modalities, EEG is far more widely used owing to its lower cost and portability compared with MEG.
-Thus, we focus below on EEG and present representative applications of EEG source localization in both scientific and clinical contexts.
+Thus, we focus below on EEG and present representative applications of solving the EEG inverse problem in both scientific and clinical contexts.
 It is important to underscore, however, that the methodological framework developed in this work applies to the MEG source localization problem without modification.

-In neuroscience, EEG source localization enables researchers to infer the cortical origins of electrical activity by combining the millisecond-level temporal resolution of EEG with spatial accuracy that can not be obtained using sensor-level EEG measurements.
-This method has proven essential in identifying the neural networks involved in cognitive processes including attention, working memory, or motor control \cite{Michel2012, Mahjoory2017, Michel2019}.
-In clinical neuroscience, EEG source localization has become a critical tool for the presurgical evaluation of patients with epilepsy (for a review, see \cite{Mierlo2020}).
+In neuroscience, solving the EEG inverse problem enables researchers to infer the origins of electrical activity by combining the millisecond-level temporal resolution of EEG with spatial accuracy that cannot be achieved using sensor-level measurements alone.
+This approach has proven essential for identifying neural networks involved in cognitive processes such as attention, working memory, and motor control \cite{Michel2012, Mahjoory2017, Michel2019}.
+In clinical neuroscience, solving the EEG inverse problem has become a critical tool for the presurgical evaluation of patients with epilepsy (for a review, see \cite{Mierlo2020}).
 It facilitates the noninvasive localization of epileptogenic zones, thereby guiding surgical interventions with greater precision \cite{Brodbeck2010,Pelle2025}.
-Moreover, source localization is increasingly applied in the investigation of psychiatric and neurological disorders, including schizophrenia \cite{Canuet2011,Adamczyk2025}, ADHD \cite{Bluschke2018}, autism \cite{Wang2025} or Alzheimer’s disease \cite{Aghajani2013}, where it aids in detecting altered neural connectivity and dysfunction within specific cortical networks.
+Moreover, EEG inverse modeling is increasingly applied to the investigation of psychiatric and neurological disorders, including schizophrenia \cite{Canuet2011,Adamczyk2025}, ADHD \cite{Bluschke2018}, autism \cite{Wang2025}, and Alzheimer’s disease \cite{Aghajani2013}, where it aids in detecting altered neural connectivity and dysfunction within specific cortical networks.